 Mark: Regulation, unknown legislation, and individual state mandates will be some of the biggest challenges we all face in the future.

-Mark: Personally I feel the relationship between wholesalers and manufacturer’s has gotten stronger.
+Mark: Personally I feel the relationship between wholesalers and manufacturers has gotten stronger.
 The consistency that exists in dealing with the sporting goods wholesaler today is extremely helpful in building great trusting relationships that last a lifetime.
 Simply put, working with today’s sporting goods wholesalers is personal.

-InSight: How can we (NASGW) improve our relationship with manufacturing partners and two step distribution?
+InSight: How can we (NASGW) improve our relationship with manufacturing partners and two-step distribution?

-Mark: The relationships we have with our current two step distribution partners are fantastic.
+Mark: The relationships we have with our current two-step distribution partners are fantastic.

 InSight: Your company makes use of the internet and if so, how and where do you see the market for sporting goods going online?

-Mark: In my opinion it is clear that more and more customers and potential future customers are receiving their information on-line.
+Mark: In my opinion, it is clear that more and more customers and potential future customers are receiving their information online.
 That being said it will be a large focus for us here at Taurus.

 InSight: How do you use the NASGW Expo as part of your business sales and marketing strategy and plans?

 Mark: The annual NASGW Expo is a great opportunity for us to meet with our customers and review past and future business.
 If I could recommend one item to be reviewed it would be the timing of the Expo.
 With the addition of countless dealer shows happening at the first of the year, it has forced everyone to plan better and earlier in the year.
 Typically the NASGW Expo has been the forcing function for many manufacturers to formalize their programs, pricing, and even new products.
-Early to mid November is simply too late.
+Early to mid-November is simply too late.
 It would take one year to re-set the clock and calibrate the timing better for everyone.
-Much of the planning and preparing for the shows takes place during the late summer with early fall visits to the manufacturers by the distributors.
+Much of the planning and preparation for the shows take place during the late summer with early fall visits to the manufacturers by the distributors.

 InSight: Would you please complete this sentence: “If I could change just one thing (practice) about this industry it would be: